Seravo/docs/_posts/2015-10-12-how-to-install.md

 > **Vagrant 2.1.0 changes vagrant-triggers:** If you are using Vagrant 2.0.4 or older, you need to also run `vagrant plugin install vagrant-triggers`.
 Users with Vagrant 2.1.0 or newer, and with the latest Vagrantfile from [Seravo/WordPress](https://github.com/Seravo/wordpress), don't need to install the legacy Vagrant triggers plugin anymore.

-> **VirtualBox 6.1 incompatible with Vagrant:** Latest VirtualBox version 6.1 is not supported by latest Vagrant version 2.2.6.
-There is no known workaround at the moment, we can only wait for upstream Vagrant to add compatibility.

-> **VirtualBox 6.0 very slow on some environments:** Many users have reported that VirtualBox version 6.0 is very slow, even 10x slower than the previous VirtualBox 5.2.
-Therefore our installation steps below recommend VirtualBox 5.2.
+> **VirtualBox 6.1 compatiblity** requires Seravo/WordPress [version 20201205.0.0](https://app.vagrantup.com/seravo/boxes/wordpress/versions/20201205.0.0) and the latest Vagrantfile from the [Seravo/WordPress project template](https://github.com/Seravo/wordpress).

 ## Installation

 ### Linux (Ubuntu/Debian)

-To use Virtualbox make sure you have ```vt-x``` enabled in your BIOS.
+To use Virtualbox make sure you have `vt-x` enabled in your BIOS.

 1. Clone this repo: `git clone https://github.com/Seravo/wordpress ~/wordpress-dev`
 2. Run the installation in terminal: